FREQUENTLY ASKED QUESTIONS

 We are unable to accept:

-- Medicare, Medicaid (AHCCCS and KidsCare), TRICARE – at this time we are unable to accept government-funded insurance plans due to federal regulations.
+- Medicaid (AHCCCS and KidsCare), TRICARE – at this time we are unable to accept government-funded insurance plans due to federal regulations.

 According to Arizona guidelines, all insurance carriers are required to pay in-network benefits for any member seeking emergency medical treatment.
 Arizona law requires your insurance carrier to pay for your emergency care, whether the emergency room is “in network” or “out of network”.The state of Arizona empowers you to use “a prudent layperson standard” in considering what constitutes an emergency.